This Instant Pot Korean Beef can be used for tacos or turned into delicious bowls – just add rice, kimchi and sriracha mayo!

 - I get all my grass-fed ground beef from Butcher Box, conveniently delivered to me frozen.

-- Order some sriracha mayo online
+- Order some sriracha mayo online.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months
+- Freeze this recipe in glass microwave-safe bowls for up to 3 months.

 Instant Pot Korean Beef